 - Location: Green Bay Botanical Garden in Green Bay, Wisconsin

 - Best known for: Nature-inspired light displays

-A garden-themed Christmas lights display, the event at WPS Garden of Lights is one of the best celebration options out there.
+A garden-themed Christmas lights display, the Garden of Lights at the Green Bay Botanical Garden is one of the best celebration options out there.
 Witness an enchanted icicle forest and glistening flowers, then walk through a giant lighted caterpillar.

 In addition to the outdoor walk-through lights, you may also have the opportunity to see Santa or Mrs. Claus, enjoy a candy cane, check out the gift shop, or admire the model train collection.
 Make sure to snap pictures in all of the awesome photo spots!